kauwelab/PolyRiskScore/README.md

 ### Calculate
 The Calculate page of the PRSKB website allows the user to calculate polygenic risk scores for multiple samples across more than 2100 trait/study combinations.
 Using an input VCF or inputted rsIDs and genotypes, reference genome, super population of the samples, p-value cutoff, and selected studies, polygenic risk scores can be calculated for the inputted samples.
 Results can be downloaded as a tsv or json file.

+*Note*: Due to the vast number of studies the PRSKB has access to, it is not feasible to calculate PRS for them all on the website.
+If you wish to run large amounts of studies in a single run, see our [Command-Line Interface download (CLI)](https://prs.byu.edu/cli_download).
+Our current limit for number of studies to be run at a time is 500, though we strongly recommend using the CLI for anything more that 50 studies.

 #### Uploading GWAS Summary Statistic Data
 In addition to calculating polygenic risk scores using GWA studies from the GWAS Catalog stored in our database, users have the option to upload their own GWAS summary statistics to use in risk score calculations.